WantWare

 Step 1: Assess Fit

-Establish if there is an Essence Agent for the target platform
+Establish if Essence supports the target platform

 Bootup & Spawn